 The default column, bar, and line graphs in PowerPoint or Excel have gridlines.
 When I teach hands-on techniques in my customized workshops I suggest that the gridlines be turned off in almost all cases.
-The basic principle is to remove any element of a graph that does not add to the understanding of the data.
+The basic principle is to remove any element of a graph that does not add to the understanding of the data (this article gives 7 steps to create a professional looking line graph).
 It is rare that the gridlines are useful for the audience.

 One situation where I do suggest gridlines can be helpful for the audience is when your lines on a line graph have a slight up or down slope.
 In this case, it can be helpful for the audience to have a known horizontal line to compare the trends to.
 It can help them understand whether the trend of that data series is increasing or decreasing.
 Here is an example of where the gridlines help.